lambada-project/lambada/docs/docs/quickstart.md

 const result = run(projectName, environment,
 {
     endpointDefinitions: [
+        (context) => ({
+            path: '/test',
+            method: 'GET',
-        (context) => createEndpointSimple('health', context, '/health', 'GET', async (event) => ({ ok: true }), [])
+            callbackDefinition: async (event) => ({ ok: true })
+        })
     ]
 })

+export const apiUrl = result.api.url

 ```

 Every endpoint is a function that returns an object that describes your infrastructure.
-In this case we return an endpoint that describes our health-check api (listen on GET /health) and it has a callback that returns a simple object `{ ok: true }`  that will be serialized to json with a `200` status code.
+In this case we return an endpoint that describes our test api (listen on GET /test) and it has a callback that returns a simple object `{ ok: true }`  that will be serialized to json with a `200` status code.

 Now, we want our new api up and running, and to do so we call the pulumi cli (comes installed in the dockerfile).